 Though I do recommend using a local printer if you only want to print out a few pages of cards.

-2. Print the Cards
+2. Print Your Cards on Thick Card Stock

 Once I found card stock, I never used regular printing paper again.